Krenzler Field

-Krenzler Field is a soccer stadium in Cleveland, Ohio on the campus of Cleveland State University (CSU).
+Krenzler Field is a soccer-specific stadium in Cleveland, Ohio on the campus of Cleveland State University (CSU).
 It serves as the home field to the CSU men's and women's varsity soccer teams, the CSU varsity men's lacrosse team, and formerly the Cleveland City Stars of the USL First Division.
 Krenzler Field became the home of Cleveland's Minor League Soccer team AFC Cleveland of the National Premier Soccer League in 2013.

 It is named in honor of Judge Alvin Krenzler.

 The 1,680-seat stadium was built in 1985 and has received many upgrades since, including the addition of an air supported dome in winter months to provide an indoor practice facility.
 The field surface is FieldTurf.